-New Health Care Benefits For You and Your Family!
+Health Care Benefits For You and Your Family!

-Beginning October 2013, people who don’t have insurance or can’t afford their current insurance may be eligible for Medi-Cal under new changes or can purchase new low-cost insurance plans which have more protections and benefits than ever before!
+People who don’t have insurance or can’t afford their current insurance may be eligible for Medi-Cal under new changes or can purchase new low-cost insurance plans which have more protections and benefits than ever before!

-Starting today, we are here to help you understand what this means for you and your family and answer any questions you may have.
+We are here to help you understand what this means for you and your family and answer any questions you may have.

 READ ABOUT THE IMPORTANT CHANGES THAT MAY AFFECT YOU!